 The Leibniz Institute of Plant Genetics and Crop Plant Research (IPK) and its Federal Ex situ Gene Bank collections are maintained at three sites.
 The main site in Gatersleben (Saxony-Anhalt) curates 128,000 accessions of various crop species: these comprise 66,000 accessions of cereal species, almost 28,000 of legume species and 20,000 of vegetable species.

 The other two sites are both within the state of Mecklenburg-Western Pomerania.
-Groß Lüsewitz is home to the potato collection, which consists of >6,000 accessions, while the Malchow site, located on the Baltic Sea island Poel, curates the collection of >14,000 accessions of oilseed and pasture crops.
+Groß Lüsewitz is home to the potato collection, which consists of >6,000 accessions, while the Malchow site, located on the Baltic Sea island Poel, curates the collection of almost 14,000 accessions of oilseed and forage crops.

-The collection of potato genetic resources was originally established by the GDR Academy of Agricultural Sciences Institute for Potato Research, founded in 1949 at Groß Lüsewitz; similarly, the Malchow collection was curated by the Institute for Oil and Pasture Crop Breeding.
-Both collections were merged into the IPK Federal Ex situ Gene Bank following the reunification of Germany.
+The collection of potato genetic resources was originally established by the GDR Academy of Agricultural Sciences Institute for Potato Research, founded in 1949 at Groß Lüsewitz.
+Similarly, the Malchow collection was curated by the Institute for Oil and Forage Crop Breeding.
+Together with the Gatersleben accessions, both collections were merged into the IPK Federal Ex situ Gene Bank following the reunification of Germany.